-- 1. Literary Analysis Paper: 2-page proposal (due week 5) + 6-to-8-page final paper (due at final).
+- 1. Literary Analysis Paper (for non-certification seekers): 2-page proposal + 6-to-8-page final paper.
 This paper should follow the standards of literary scholarship, using theory and research to analyze a text from our syllabus as a text. - 2.
-Pedagogical Analysis Paper: 2-page proposal (due week 5) + 6-to-8-page final paper (due at final).
-You will approach this paper as a teacher, not just a scholar, so the paper should include pedagogical rationale and analysis.
+Pedagogical Analysis Paper: 2-page proposal + 6-to-8-page unit plan for a text or texts from our course.
+You will approach this paper as a teacher and a scholar, so the paper should include pedagogical rationale and analysis.